Metairie Drug Crimes Attorney

 The Right to Remain Silent

 Any person who is under investigation or arrest has the right to remain silent and refuse to answer any questions from officers or investigators.
 This is also one of the most important rights for defendants to exercise.
-It’s very common for defendants to believe they are helping their case or “just telling the truth” when speaking to officers only to have their words twisted and used against them later on.
+It’s very common for defendants to believe they are helping their case or “just telling the truth” when speaking to officers, only to have their words twisted and used against them later on.
 The only thing you should say to an investigator is, “I wish to exercise my right to remain silent, and I want to speak to an attorney.”

 The Right to Legal Counsel